ROCm/HIP/docs/markdown/hip_kernel_language.md

 The developer is trying to tell the compiler to control resource utilization to guarantee some amount of active Warps/EU for latency hiding.
 Specifying active warps in terms of blocks appears to hide the micro-architectural details of the warp size, but makes the interface more confusing since the developer ultimately needs to compute the number of warps to obtain the desired level of control.
 - Execution Units  (rather than multiProcessor):
 The use of execution units rather than multiprocessors provides support for architectures with multiple execution units/multi-processor.
 For example, the AMD GCN architecture has 4 execution units per multiProcessor.
 The hipDeviceProps has a field executionUnitsPerMultiprocessor.
-Platform-specific coding techniques such as #ifdef can be used to specify different launch_bounds for NVCC and HCC platforms, if desired.
+Platform-specific coding techniques such as #ifdef can be used to specify different launch_bounds for NVCC and HIP-Clang platforms, if desired.

 ### maxregcount
-Unlike nvcc, hcc does not support the "--maxregcount" option.
-Instead, users are encouraged to use the hip_launch_bounds directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file.  hip_launch_bounds works on both hcc and nvcc targets.
+Unlike nvcc, HIP-Clang does not support the "--maxregcount" option.
+Instead, users are encouraged to use the hip_launch_bounds directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file.  hip_launch_bounds works on both HIP-Clang and nvcc targets.

 ## Register Keyword
-The register keyword is deprecated in C++, and is silently ignored by both nvcc and hcc.
-To see warnings, you can pass the option `-Wdeprecated-register` to hcc.
+The register keyword is deprecated in C++, and is silently ignored by both nvcc and HIP-Clang.
+You can pass the option `-Wdeprecated-register` the compiler warning message.

 ## Pragma Unroll